 The template is available in an Xcode Templates repository on GitHub here:

 File A Bug Report For Documentation

 Official Apple Xcode documentation on the file and project template system is missing.
-If you want to see that change please file a bug with the Bug Reporter.
+If you want to see that change please file a bug with the Feedback Assistant.
 See mine at rdar://36908117 for an example.